lizadaly/utopia-novels/books/arqtiq/book.md

 march, with spiral inclination, around the hall, towards its center.

-Robet, supported by her lover, pulls me out ox her bag to amuse him, much to my ill-will.
+Robet, supported by her lover, pulls me out of her bag to amuse him, much to my ill-will.
 But father winks to me over his head, and pulls his hair.
 Nearing the center of the room, the Traveler firmly and (I see